bigomics/omicsplayground/docs/modules/mod6_Intersection.rst

 When K<=2, The **Pairs** panel provides an interactive pairwise scatterplots for the differential expression profiles of the two selected contrasts.
-Since the plot is interactive, it is possible to check the significance statistics of each gene in both contrasts with a mouse hover-over.
-Users can also select points by dragging the mouse.

 .. figure:: figures/psc7.2.png
     :align: center
     :width: 100%

+The pairs plots (both single scatter and scatter matrix) are interactive and shows information of each gene with a mouse hover-over.
+Users can also select a number points by selecting points with the mouse, using the box selection or the lasso selection tool.
+Note that the selected genes will appear in input panel on the left sidebar as ``<custom>`` selection.

 Contrast heatmap
 --------------------------------------------------------------------------------